Kanchanaburi, Thailand - Things to Do in Kanchanaburi

 Insider Tips

-Combine your visit with nearby provinces like Sangkhlaburi for Mon village culture or Hellfire Pass for additional WWII history to maximize your western Thailand experience
+Combine trips with nearby Sangkhlaburi for Mon village culture.
+Hellfire Pass adds more WWII history to round out your western Thailand experience without backtracking through Bangkok.

 Explore Activities in Kanchanaburi